nrc-cnrc/EGSnrc/HEN_HOUSE/spectra/README.md

 Some data files require strict formatting to work properly within EGSnrc, hence it is not possible to insert a licence notice inside the files.
-These data files are nevertheless distributed under the same terms as EGSnrc, and as a reminder a copy of the LICENCE.md file is included in this directory.
+These data files are nevertheless distributed under the same terms as EGSnrc, and as a reminder a copy of the LICENCE is included in this directory.

 ### Description